Larger Quantities, Lower Prices

-The species Plantanus Occidentalis is native to North America and it is also known by The following species American Sycamore, Occidental Plane, American Planetree, and Buttonwood.
-Platanus Occidentalis is derived from the Greek word (platanos) which means that and the Latin word occidentalis which means "of the west" and sycamore comes from an ancient Greek word (sūkomoros) which means "fig-mulberry".
+The species Plantanus Occidentalis is native to North America, and it is also known by The following species American Sycamore, Occidental Plane, American Planetree, and Buttonwood.
+Platanus Occidentalis is derived from the Greek word (platanos) which means that and the Latin phrase occidentalis which means "of the west" and sycamore comes from an ancient Greek word (sūkomoros) which means "fig-mulberry."

 The American Sycamore tree have different characteristics that show the differences from other trees, by its irregular masses composed of mottled bark, leaving the surface mottled, brown and gray and greenish-white.
 The Sycamore clearly shows how it splits, infill and stretches its growing trunk of its bark.
-On the other hand, other trees do not clearly show the bark growing trunk when it infill, splits and stretches.
-The reason why you and see the growth more in a Sycamore is that the bark tissue lacks elasticity in its rigid texture.
-The Sycamore is not able to stretch its underwood to accommodate its growth, so the tree just sheds the bark off.
+On the other hand, other trees do not indicate the bark growing trunk when it infill, splits and spreads.
+The reason why you and see the growth more in a Sycamore is that the bark tissue lacks elasticity in its firm texture.
+The Sycamore is not able to stretch its underwood to accommodate its growth, so the tree sheds the bark off.

-Sycamores have massive diameters and grow in deep soils and may grow up to 30 to 40 meters high.
-Also, Sycamore trees have several secondary trunks, often divided near the ground and are very free from branches.
+Sycamores have large diameters and grow in deep soils and may grow up to 30 to 40 meters high.
+Also, Sycamore trees have several secondary trunks, often divided near the ground and are remarkably free from branches.
 The limbs of a Sycamore have an open head and are irregular at the top.
-In addition, the roots are fibrous fans the trunks are hollow.
+Also, the roots are fibrous fans the trunks are hollow.

-The bark of a Sycamore tree is known for its reddish-brown color and it's broken into plate-like scales that are oblong in shape.
-Also, as you move higher up the bark, the color is light gray and the texture is smooth and the whole thing freely separates in to slim plates, pale yellow in color or greenish or white and peel off from the surface.
+The bark of a Sycamore tree is known for its reddish-brown color, and it's broken into plate-like scales that are oblong.
+Also, as you move higher up the bark, the color is light gray, and the texture is smooth, and the whole thing freely separates into thin plates, pale yellow in color or greenish or white and peel off from the surface.